The Horse-Drawn Carriage Collection

-An exceptional collection at Le Pin
+An exceptional collection at the Haras du Pin

-In 1991, Jean-Louis LIBOUREL, heritage curator and keen on horse-drawn carriage, undertook the first historical study on the horse-drawn heritage of the Haras national du Pin.
-This unprecedented historical research was the opportunity to publish a book called Itinerary of Heritage on horse-drawn carriages of Le Pin.
-Today, thanks to the patronage of Jean-Paul GUERLAIN and the Heritage Foundation, two extremely elegant cars have been restored: the closed milord and the travel coupe or "sleeper".
+In 1991, Jean-Louis Libourel, heritage curator and carriage driving enthusiast, undertook the first historical study of the horse-drawn carriage heritage at the Haras national du Pin.
+This unprecedented historical research led to the publication of a book entitled "Heritage Itinerary" on the horse-drawn carriages of Le Pin.
+Today, thanks to the patronage of Jean-Paul Guerlain and the Heritage Foundation, two exceptionally elegant carriages have been restored: the Milord Ferme and the traveling coupé, also known as the "dormouse (dormeuse)."

-Closed Milord or French Cab:
+The Milord Ferme or French Cab:

 The Phaeton: